Yaiphaba189/chat-app/PROJECT_REPORT.md

 ## 1. Project Overview

 This project is a secure, real-time chat application designed to facilitate seamless communication between users.
-It features end-to-end encryption capabilities (infrastructure ready), real-time messaging using WebSockets, and a modern, responsive user interface.
+It features **End-to-End Encryption (E2EE)** to ensure complete privacy, real-time messaging using WebSockets, and a modern, responsive user interface.
 The system supports direct messaging (DM) and group chats, along with file sharing capabilities.

 ## 2. Methodology